Truncated tetrahedron: Related polyhedra

-Truncating a truncated tetrahedron gives the resulting polyhedron 54 edges, 32 vertices, and 20 faces—4 hexagons, 4 nonagons, and 12 trapeziums.
+Truncating a truncated tetrahedron gives a polyhedron with 54 edges, 32 vertices, and 20 faces—4 hexagons, 4 nonagons, and 12 trapeziums.
 This polyhedron was used by Adidas as the underlying geometry of the Jabulani ball designed for the 2010 World Cup.

 Truncated tetrahedral graph

 In the mathematical field of graph theory, a truncated tetrahedral graph is an Archimedean graph, the graph of vertices and edges of the truncated tetrahedron, one of the Archimedean solids.
 It has 12 vertices and 18 edges.
 It is a connected cubic graph, and connected cubic transitive graph.

 As a Wythoff construction, it is vertex transitive, and has 2 edge orbits of 6 (between triangles) and 12 (on triangle cycles).
 As a Hamiltonian cubic graph, it can be represented by LCF notation as [2, 6, -2]^{4} with 2 vertex orbits, and 4 edge orbits in a regular 12-gon.